 If someone asked you to locate the air handler on your air conditioner, what would you say?
 How about if they asked you what the BTU output is?
 There are a lot of industry specific terms in the HVAC world, and things like air conditioner service can be a little intimidating if you don’t know what those words mean.
-At Michael Bonsby Heating & Air Conditioning, we want you to have the best service possible, so we’ve made a list of all the most common HVAC terms you might hear when the serviceman comes to your home!
+At Michael Bonsby HVAC & Plumbing, we want you to have the best service possible, so we’ve made a list of all the most common HVAC terms you might hear when the serviceman comes to your home!

 **Note: you can view even more terms on our HVAC glossary page!**

 Air handler – the air handler is the term for the blower fan and heat transfer coil, as well as the housing of those components.

 Attic fan – an attic fan is a fan mounted on your attic wall that exhausts warm attic air to the outside.

 Attic vent – your attic vent is a mechanical device used to ventilate an attic space, primarily to reduce heat buildup and moisture condensation.

 Blower fan – the blower fan moves air from the return duct over the coil / heat exchanger.
 The circulated air is then heated or cooled and sent through the supply duct, past the dampers and into your home.